bokkypoobah/TopSecrets/README.md

 **[WORK IN PROGRESS]**

+Hardware wallets and some software wallets use [BIP-39 mnemonic seed phrases](https://bitcoinwiki.org/wiki/mnemonic-phrase) for recovery of your keys.

-Your BIP39 mnemonic seed phrase can be split into multiple "shares" using the Shamir39 tool at https://iancoleman.io/shamir39/:
+Seed phrases can be split into multiple "shares" using the Shamir39 tool at https://iancoleman.io/shamir39/:

 <img width="600" alt="image" src="https://github.com/bokkypoobah/OfflineShamir39DeviceRecipe/assets/17121975/2114469e-7e6f-4b74-9ac5-267749ae4c20">

-You can then combine the minimum number of these shares to recreate your original mnemonic seed phrase:
+In this example, 3 of the 5 shares are required to recover your original BIP-39 mnemonic seed phrase:

 <img width="600" alt="image" src="https://github.com/bokkypoobah/OfflineShamir39DeviceRecipe/assets/17121975/be59cb5d-05e6-47fe-809b-ca93190633d3">

 The Shamir39 tool linked above should be used offline to prevent leakage of your secrets.

 This recipe describes the steps to create a dedicated small Raspberry Pi computer to run the Shamir39 tool without connections to any networks.

 The steps required are: